scvsar/respondr-lite/README.md

 - Prompts you to add DNS A record and then obtains Let’s Encrypt certs
 - Runs validation and smoke checks

-DNS step: When prompted, add an A record for your host (e.g., respondr.paincave.pro) to the shown App Gateway IP, then continue.
+DNS step: When prompted, add an A record for your host (e.g., respondr.rtreit.com) to the shown App Gateway IP, then continue.
 Propagation typically takes 5–60 minutes.

+## Multi-tenant authentication

+The application supports **multi-tenant Azure AD authentication** with domain-based authorization:

+- **OAuth2 Configuration**: Uses Azure AD common endpoint to accept users from any tenant
+- **Domain Validation**: Application validates user email domains against allowed list
+- **Allowed Domains**: Configured in `values.yaml` under `allowedEmailDomains` (default: scvsar.org, rtreit.com)
+- **Flexible Access**: Users from any Azure AD tenant can authenticate, but only allowed domains are granted access

+This provides true multi-tenant capabilities while maintaining security through application-level domain validation.

 ## Template‑based deployment (portable config)